artem-phys/qudits-vqc/README.md

 # qudit-vqc
- Comprehensive analisys of qudits usage for variational quantum circuits
+ Comprehensive analysis of qudits usage for variational quantum circuits